-78 The definition of expenses encompasses losses as well as those expenses that arise in the course of the ordinary activities of the entity.
-Expenses that arise in the course of the ordinary activities of the entity include, for example, cost of sales, wages and depreciation.
-They usually take the form of an outflow or depletion of assets such as cash and cash equivalents, inventory, property, plant and equipment.
+77. The definition of expenses encompasses those expenses that arise in the course of the ordinary activities of the enterprise, as well as losses.
+Expenses that arise in the course of the ordinary activities of the enterprise include, for example, cost of goods sold, wages, and depreciation.
+They take the form of an outflow or depletion of assets or enhancement of liabilities.

-79 Losses represent other items that meet the definition of expenses and may, or may not, arise in the course of the ordinary activities of the entity.
+78. Losses represent other items that meet the definition of expenses and may, or may not, arise in the course of the ordinary activities of the enterprise.
 Losses represent decreases in economic benefits and as such they are no different in nature from other expenses.
 Hence, they are not regarded as a separate element in this Framework.

-80 Losses include, for example, those resulting from disasters such as fire and flood, as well as those arising on the disposal of noncurrent assets.
-The definition of expenses also includes unrealised losses, for example, those arising from the effects of increases in the rate of exchange for a foreign currency in respect of the borrowings of an entity in that currency.
+79. Losses include, for example, those resulting from disasters such as fire and flood, as well as those arising on the disposal of fixed assets.
+The definition of expenses also includes unrealised losses.
 When losses are recognised in the statement of profit and loss, they are usually displayed separately because knowledge of them is useful for the purpose of making economic decisions.
-Losses are often reported net of related income.